 If the partnership reports only unrecaptured section 1250 gain from the sale or exchange of its business assets, it will enter a dollar amount in box 9c.
 If it reports the other two types of unrecaptured gain, it will provide an attached statement that shows the amount for each type of unrecaptured section 1250 gain.

-If you have any foreign source unrecaptured section 1250 gain, see the instructions for box 16. later.
+If you have any foreign source unrecaptured section 1250 gain, see the Partner's Instructions for